 - ROFL - rolling on the floor laughing

 - WC - wrong conversation

-These are just a handful of innumerable abbreviations that are used in chat language.
+These are just a handful of innumerable abbreviations that are used online and on our phones.

 During the Great Depression, President Franklin Delano Roosevelt created a number of agencies to stimulate job growth in the United States.
 Known as "alphabet agencies," these are some of the most famous abbreviations today.